IBM/integrity-enforcer/docs/README_HELM_VERIFICATION.md

    $ ./scripts/gpg-rs-sign.sh <SAMPLE_SIGNER_EMAIL> /tmp/sample-chart-manifest.yaml /tmp/sample-chart-manifest-rs.yaml
    ```

-3. Create a ResourceProtectionProfile for the Helm resources by the script.
+3. Create a ResourceSigningProfile for the Helm resources by the script.

    ```
-   $ generate_rpp.sh <ARGS: TODO FIX THIS> > /tmp/sample-chart-rpp.yaml
+   $ generate_rsp.sh <ARGS: TODO FIX THIS> > /tmp/sample-chart-rsp.yaml
    ```

-   `/tmp/sample-chart-rpp.yaml` is generated, and the content is something like this.
+   `/tmp/sample-chart-rsp.yaml` is generated, and the content is something like this.

    ```
    apiVersion: research.ibm.com/v1alpha1
-   kind: ResourceProtectionProfile
+   kind: ResourceSigningProfile
    metadata:
-     name: ac-test-chart-rpp
+     name: ac-test-chart-rsp
    spec:
      rules:
      - match: